Successful Small Firm Practice

 - Maintaining maximum productivity in a digital world.
 Tips to be as productive as you can be with the use of available technology.

-This is a 3–page, 92 kb PDF document
+This is a four–page, PDF document: Download here

-Registration is now open.
-To register, email firstname.lastname@example.org with "Course" in the subject line.
-You may register for the entire ten-week Course or individual sessions (see the schedule above).
-When registering, specify "day" or "evening" sessions and either "full ten-week Course" or the specific sessions you will attend.
+To register, e-mail email@example.com with "Course" in the subject line.
+You may register for the entire ten-week course or individual sessions (see the schedule above).
+When registering, specify "day" or "evening" sessions and either "full ten-week course" or the specific sessions you will attend.
 You may attend a mix of day and evening sessions.
+An excellent book to read in preparation for the course is Brian Tannebaum's The Practice.